qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 * |hideDeselectedLayers| :guilabel:`Hide Deselected Layers`

-Beyond the simple control of layer visibility, the |showMapTheme| :sup:`Manage Map Themes` menu allows you to configure **Map Themes** in the legend and switch from one map theme to another.
+Beyond the simple control of layer visibility, the |showPresets| :sup:`Manage Map Themes` menu allows you to configure **Map Themes** in the legend and switch from one map theme to another.
 A map theme is a **snapshot** of the current map legend that records: